Everything you need to know about the SAT Reading Section

 Vocabulary in Context

 Vocabulary in context questions ask you to define a word from the passage.
 The keyword here is “context.”
 The SAT loves to pick words that have many definitions, so make sure to take into account how the word is used in the passage.
-This means you’ll have to go back to the text for context in order to answer the question.
+This means you’ll have to go back to the text for context in order to find the correct answer.

-Evidence- based Questions are perhaps the most well-known (and most disliked) question type on the SAT reading section.
+Evidence-based Questions are perhaps the most well-known (and most disliked) question type on the SAT reading test.
 These questions come in a set of two: one detail question, and one question asking you to pick a set of line numbers that provide evidence to the previous question.
 The best way to handle these questions is to do them in reverse order (find a line number that answers the first detail question, then answer the detail question).

 How Can I Improve My SAT Reading Score?

-The best way to improve your SAT reading score is to use these strategies as you prepare for the test:
+The best way to improve your score is to use these SAT reading tips and strategies as you prepare for the test:

 While you may have 65 minutes to complete the reading section, many students find themselves running out of time on this section similar to the ACT Reading Section.
-In order to prepare for test day, doing timed passages at home can help you get accustomed to the limits you’ll have on test day.
+In order to prepare for test day, doing reading sections in SAT practice tests under the time limit at home can help you get accustomed to the amount of time you’ll have on test day.
 Even though there are 65 minutes for the entire section, with 5 sets of passages, that breaks down to about 13 minutes per passage set.
-Challenge yourself to spend no more than 13 minutes on a passage and the following questions in your at-home practice.
+Even if you are a fast reader, that’s not a lot of time!
+Challenge yourself to spend no more than 13 minutes reading a passage and then answering the associated questions.
+Do as much reading practice questions as you can to get the timing down and have enough time to answer all the questions!

 #2: Don’t Make Any Inferences (Unless Asked)

-One of the biggest mistakes students can make on the test is to bring in outside knowledge to the reading section, or start using information that isn’t stated in the passage as evidence.
-The questions may seem challenging, but they can be answered entirely with evidence from the passage.
+One of the biggest mistakes students can make on the test is to bring in outside knowledge to the reading section or start using information that isn’t part of the passage as evidence.
+The inference questions may seem challenging, but the correct answer will always be entirely supported with evidence from the passage.
 Never use your own opinion or background knowledge as a reason to pick an answer choice.
 The SAT isn’t asking for your opinions, and your background knowledge may be incorrect.
 Occasionally a question will explicitly ask you to make an inference, or what the author is implying.
 In these cases, any answer choice you pick should still be supported by textual evidence.

 #3: Do evidence-based reading questions in reverse order